czlucius/ubuntu-upgrade-jammy/README.md

 ## 2. Check and install the upgrade

 In a terminal window, type `do-release-upgrade` to fetch the upgrades from Ubuntu(Canonical)'s servers.
 Accept all prompts and the upgrade should be installed.

+Thanks!
+Star/watch the repo if this is helpful